isomerpages/ogp/_about-us/eng/alexis.md

   - Pouch
 accomplishments: >-
-  * Designed and built file sharing architecture for Pouch, which supported Highway's use-case.
+  * Designed and built file sharing architecture for Pouch, which supported Highway's use-case

-  * Pushed for Pouch to adopt to Highway as part of its roadmap to  address significant user groups and gain familiarity with the problem space of file-sharing.
+  * Pushed for Pouch to adopt to Highway as part of its roadmap to  address significant user groups and gain familiarity with the problem space of file-sharing

-  * Mentored a team-mate to build an asynchronous service to support bulk QR code generation.
+  * Mentored a team-mate to build an asynchronous service to support bulk QR code generation
 quote: ""
 linkedinId: ""